Sarah A. Riley

 Email

 I study municipal algorithmic systems, race/ism, and inequality.
-My dissertation focuses on the administration of pretrial risk assessments in Virginia.
-I use a mixed-methods approach to understand how human discretion in the pretrial process—particularly on the part of pretrial officers—affects risk scores, pretrial detention decisions, and life outcomes for accused people.
+My recent work focuses on the administration of pretrial risk assessments in Virginia.
+I use a mixed-methods approach that combines ethnographic observations and causal inference techniques to understand how human discretion in the pretrial process—particularly on the part of pretrial officers—influences risk scores, pretrial detention decisions, and life outcomes for accused people.

 My interest in municipal algorithmic systems arose while working at the New York City Department of Education to re-engage out-of-school youth and volunteering for the Dignity in Schools Campaign, a national coalition working to dismantle the school-to-prison pipeline.

-I also have a master’s in public policy from the University of California, Berkeley and internship experience with a variety of organizations, including Data 4 Black Lives and Crime Lab New York.
+I also have a master’s in public policy from the University of California, Berkeley and work experience with a variety of organizations, including Data 4 Black Lives and Crime Lab New York.
+My research has been supported by the Microsoft Research Ada Lovelace Fellowship, the MacArthur Foundation, UCLA’s Center for Critical Internet Inquiry, and the Horowitz Foundation for Social Policy.